Last updated on December 5th, 2022 at 09:30 pm

 2. LA GUAJIRA DESERT

-La Guajira is the continent’s largest desert in north of the equator.
+La Guajira is the continent’s largest desert in the north of the equator.
 La Guajira is a department in Colombia’s Costa Norte region.
 The guerrilla was devastating the region in 2011.
 Traveling around La Guajira is now rather simple and safe!

 Monserrate is one of the most popular tourist sites in Colombia’s capital and a must-see!
 Monserrate is a towering mountain that towers over 10,000 feet above the metropolitan center of Bogotá, Colombia’s capital.